🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Saurabh Deshpande - People Culture Expert

-Research found that meaningful recognition, especially from high-ranking leaders like CEOs, creates a lasting impression.
-In fact, Gallup found that,
+Meaningful recognition, especially from high-ranking leaders like CEOs creates a lasting impact.

 24% of employees say their most memorable recognition came from their CEO.